pesterhazy/perdure/README.md

 As storage backend, *perdure* uses `git`, so you can use regular `git` commands (such as `git log`) to inspect the history.

+*perdure* is a young project and should be considered alpha quality.

 ## Usage

 ````